Added to Saved items

 Do fibroids shrink after the menopause?

-Fibroids are benign non-cancerous growths of the muscle layer of the womb.
-They largely depend on oestrogen, the female hormone for their growth.
-So they tend to be most problematic from about the age of your early twenties until about the menopause.
+Fibroids largely depend on the hormone oestrogen in order to grow.
+Therefore, they tend to be most problematic for women in their early 20s until the menopause.
 After the menopause, these fibroids will almost always shrink.
-They may disappear completely but they certainly shouldn’t cause problems in most people.
-But the only exception is if you take hormone treatment like HRT which contains oestrogen, this can keep the fibroids going.
+They may not disappear completely but they certainly shouldn’t cause problems in most people.
+But the only exception is if you take hormone treatment like HRT which contains oestrogen, so this can keep the fibroids going.

 Do fibroids bleed?

-About one in three women who have fibroids get symptoms from them and by far the most common symptom is heavy sometimes painful periods.
+The most common symptom is heavy - and sometimes painful - periods.
 Usually fibroids do not cause bleeding between your periods.
 If you do get irregular bleeding between your periods or bleeding after the menopause you should always get it checked out.